eclipsesrl/udesly-docs/docs/shopify-product-page.md

    > item=color

 You can stylize these label with combo class **"selected"** to define when the variation is selected and with combo class **"soldout"** when the variation is soldout.

+### Recommended

+Insert a Collection List wrapper with the attribute:

+> shop=recommended

+Inside the Collection item you can only put limited fields:

+- ### Title
+   It's the title of the product and can be added to any text element, will also add the link if set on a link text.
+   Insert the attribute:

+   > item=title

+- ### Price
+   It is the product price.
+Insert a text element and enter the attribute:

+   > item=price

+- ### Link
+   It's the link to the product and can be added to any a element.
+Insert the attribute:

+   > item=link

+- ### Vendor
+   If you want to display the vendor's name of that specific product, insert any text element and add the attribute:

+   > item=vendor

+- ### Type
+   It's the product type.
+Insert any text element and add the attribute:

+   > item=type

+- ### Featured Image
+   It's the featured image of the product.
+It can be added to an image or to any other element as background image, will also add the link if set on a link block.
+   Insert the attribute:

+   > item=featured-image